w3f/polkadot-wiki/docs/learn/learn-account-generation.md

-See [**this video tutorial**](https://youtu.be/DNU0p5G0Gqc) and visit [**this support page**](https://support.polkadot.network/support/solutions/articles/65000177677-how-to-export-your-json-backup-file) to know how to backup your account.
+See [**this video tutorial**](https://youtu.be/DNU0p5G0Gqc) and visit [**this support page**](https://support.polkadot.network/support/solutions/articles/65000177677-how-to-export-your-json-backup-file) to know how to back up your account.

 :::

 ### Reset password using the Polkadot-JS UI

-To reset the password of an account created with Polkadot-JS Apps UI you need to go to the "Accounts" tab, click the icon with three vertical dots on your account and select "Change this account's password".
+To reset the password of an account created with Polkadot-JS Apps UI, you need to go to the "Accounts" tab, click the icon with three vertical dots on your account and select "Change this account's password".

-See [**this video tutorial**](https://youtu.be/DNU0p5G0Gqc?t=261) to learn how to change the password for an account that has been created on the Polkadot-JS UI (i.e. a non-injected account).
+See [**this video tutorial**](https://youtu.be/DNU0p5G0Gqc?t=261) to learn how to change the password for an account created on the Polkadot-JS UI (i.e. a non-injected account).

 :::note

-If you create an account first using Polkadot-JS Apps UI, and then add it to the browser extension, you need to follow the
+If you create an account first using Polkadot-JS Apps UI and then add it to the browser extension, you need to follow the
 [guidelines for the browser extension](#reset-password-using-the-browser-extension) to change the the password of such an account.